"If God exists, I hope he has a good excuse."

 Nobody has a valid argument for the existence of God.
 If somebody did, that argument would come up in every debate about the existence of God.
 That person would win the Nobel Prize and the Templeton prize.
 It would be headline news.

 Faith is the most dishonest thing there is.
 Faith encourages the faithful to assert something that cannot be demonstrated to be true.
-Faith does not change its beliefs even when its position is shown to be false.
+Faith does not change, even when its position is shown to be false.
 Faith is an act of will.
-Beliefs should only be based on evidence, observations, and past experiences.
+Beliefs should be based only on evidence, observations, and past experiences.
 The conflict is between fact and fantasy.

 Why do you feel offended or hurt on behalf of your God?
-How can I wound your God?
+How did I wound your God?

 When you tell me that God's ways are higher than our ways, do you think that this is something that should convince me that you're right?
 How would you feel if I told you that my ways are higher than God's ways - what basis do you have for believing that I'm wrong?